 I offer a warm, caring and confidential space where you can talk about the issues you are facing.
 My approach is accepting and non-judgmental, giving you the time and space to be heard.
 I work respectfully alongside you and encourage you to find greater self-awareness, a sense of what’s happening in your life, and finding a way to live a more fulfilling life – it’s not about me giving you advice.

 Counselling may seem really daunting at first, so please feel free to call me or email with any questions you have.
-If you like, we can then meet up for an initial appointment, essentially to meet each other and discover if we could work together.
+If you like, we can then meet up for an initial appointment online, essentially to meet each other and discover if we could work together.
 There is no ongoing obligation to meet thereafter.

 Training, qualifications & experience